 1824-25 Bicentennial: Did Your Ancestors Meet the Marquis de Lafayette?

 Where were your ancestors when the French general and veteran of the Revolutionary War toured the United States 200 years ago?
-I'm working on a tool to figure it out.
-Join me?
+Why not add your ancestors time and place to a timeline?
+(Updated)

 I love building things.
 I give myself bonus points if I can turn a project into a “recipe” others can follow.
 This post describes a sideburner project I started a few weeks ago.
 While working on it, I realized there may be others interested in collaborating with me on it — or maybe building it into something else.
 That’s what we’re here for at Projectkin!
 Read on…